 An integral part of my process with regards to Blighter has involved redacting a book written by Fredrick Engels entitled, The Condition of the Working Class in England.
 Engels lived and worked in my hometown of Manchester for 30 years during the middle of the 19th Century.
-The book is recognized as an invaluable, historical, social document, regarding the lives of working people in England during the time of the British Industrial Revolution.
+The book is recognized as an invaluable, historical, social document, regarding the lives of working people in England (particularly Manchester) during the time of the British Industrial Revolution.
 But he was trying to make out as if he was sympathetic, almost a champion of the people, the workers.
 I reckon the opposite was true.
 His writing and thoughts were funded by the elites of his time, for the purposes of retaining both power and wealth.

 My decision to carve potatoes into feet stems from the Engels quote: “shoes they know not”.
 The image of bare-feet is extremely evocative of poverty, primitiveness and squalor.
 Even today, within the collective psyche of many who deem themselves civilized there is a stigma attached to having no shoes.
 By carving feet I am also, in a deadpan manner, playing with the colonial notion of Ireland having the last forms of primitive life in the so- called western world.